Bénédicte Kurzen (France, 1980) is a documentary photographer focusing on conflict and socioeconomic changes in the African continent.

 She received a grant from the Pulitzer Center, which allowed her to produce a body of work on Nigeria, “A Nation Lost to Gods”.
 Her work has been screened and exhibited at Visa pour l’Image and was nominated for the Visa d’or.
 In 2011 her work on Tahrir Square was exhibited in Bayeux at the War Correspondent Festival.
 In 2012 she was in residence for two months in the south of France teaching photography to children within a government program called “Writing with light”.

-Bénédicte is based in Johannesburg, South Africa and travels the African and the European continents on a regular basis.
+Bénédicte is based in Lagos, Nigeria and travels the African and the European continents on a regular basis.